 Native Fish and Wildlife

-Across Oregon, streams and rivers make life possible for thousands of kinds of native plants, animals and fish.
-Healthy streams and rivers form essential habitat needed to support Oregon’s native fish and wildlife.
+Across Oregon, streams and rivers make life possible for thousands of kinds of native plants, fish, and wildlife.
+WaterWatch ensures our natural heritage has a voice in water management decisions.

-Oregon’s rivers and streams also face constant demands for new water from agriculture, cities, resorts, industry and developers.
-When these users demand more water from our rivers and streams, WaterWatch makes sure that the government agencies that allocate water account for the water needs of native plants, fish and wildlife.
+Oregon's rivers and streams face constant demands for new water from agriculture, cities, resorts, industry, and developers.
+When these users demand more from our rivers and streams, WaterWatch makes sure that Oregon's Legislature and state agencies account for the water needs of native flora and fauna.